 Whehter you knew it or not, the Irish culture is alive and well in New Orleans, with a large portion of the population able to claim an Irish heritage.
-As a result, many Irish establishments, particularly pubs, have popped up over the years, and there are plenty to visit on your visit to New Orleans this St. Patrick’s Day.
-This is not at all an exhaustive list of the many Irish pubs located throughout New Orleans—they are merely a few in a sea of the Irish culture of New Orleans.
+As a result, many Irish establishments, particularly pubs, have popped up over the years, and there are plenty to visit on your visit this St. Patrick’s Day.
+This is not at all an exhaustive list of the many Irish pubs located throughout the city—they are merely a few in a sea of the local Irish culture .

 Finn McCool’s (3701 Banks St)